rambasnet/Kattis-Demos-Testing/README.md

 # C++

 -   open a terminal
--   Change working directory to a problem folder, e.g.
+-   change working directory to a problem folder, e.g.
     ```
     $ cd cold
     ```